appianps/ps-plugin-appianrpa-Snippets/snippets-libraries/queue-manager/src/main/java/com/appian/rpa/snippets/queuemanager/excel/manager/README.md

 Snippet Excel Queue Manager is a simple project to facilitate the management of queues created from an Excel file.
 If there is a preselected queue, the robot executes it.

+Important.
+The anotations used on the object model must match the Excel column title.

-It is important to note that to run several robots with the same in-process queue, it is necessary to create an optional parameter in the robot's configuration called 'numberOfExecutions' with a default value of 1.
+It is also important to note that to run several robots with the same in-process queue, it is necessary to create an optional parameter in the robot's configuration called 'numberOfExecutions' with a default value of 1.

 # Initialization
 To instantiate the class use the constructor provided by the class.